krimson8/cache_simulator/README.md

 # cache_simulator
-A C program to simulates different type of cache access
+A C program to simulate different type of cache access